pbering/invokecommand-blog/src/Blog.Website/Posts/solr-windows-container-with-ssl.md

 1. Remove the "StopSolr" and "StartSolr" task
 1. Change the variable "Solr.Server" value to just: `[variable('Solr.FullRoot')]`

-Then you can install the core with:
+Then you can install the Solr cores with:

 ```` PowerShell
 Install-SitecoreConfiguration @{